ingrobert/ba/README.md

 ## Instructions

-* Clone repot and cd into it
+* Clone repo and cd into it
 * Type in `python -mSimpleHTTPServer` then navigate to `localhost:8000` OR
 * `npm install http-server -g`, determine the path of the folder, and then `http-server [path]`, then navigate to `localhost:8080`